Emanuel Borok, violin

 Eric Larson, double bass

-Double Bassist Eric Larson has been a member of the Houston Symphony since 1999 and is the current Acting Associate Principal.
+Double Bassist Eric Larson has been a member of the Houston Symphony since 1999.
 Mr. Larson pursued undergraduate studies at Boston University, where he received a Bachelors Degree in Music Performance.
 His principal teachers include Edwin Barker and Hal Robinson.

 Mr. Larson has participated in several summer music festivals including the National Orchestral Institute, Tanglewood, Grand Teton, and the Schleswig-Holstein Music Festival.
 He has performed with the Baltimore, Boston, and Philadelphia orchestras and was principal bass of the Haddonfield Symphony.
 As an active chamber musician, Mr. Larson has worked with the East Coast Chamber Orchestra and has collaborated with the T’ang String Quartet.